stanleyqubit/drop-my-flickr-links/README.md

 - Left-click on a link to download the photo.
 - Left-click on the "&#8862;" to enter preview mode.
 - Widget to rotate, zoom in/out, toggle between fit to screen view and full-size view.
+- Choose your color palette.
-- Configurable keybindings in the settings.
+- Customizable keybindings in the settings.
 - Left-click on the dropdown button to display the settings menu.

 Tested and compatible with:

-- Chrome + Violentmonkey
+- Chrome + Violentmonkey/Tampermonkey
-- Chrome + Tampermonkey
+- Edge + Violentmonkey/Tampermonkey
 - Firefox + Tampermonkey w/ Content Script API option set to "UserScripts API Dynamic"
+- Opera + Tampermonkey

 Thumbnails view: